Table of Contents

 Drink At Mexico City’s Pulquerias

 When visiting Mexico, most think that the drink of choice should be tequila or mezcal.
 A third lesser-known but equally important drink worth trying out?
 Pulque.
 Made from the fermented sap of the agave plant, pulque was a drink for priests and noblemen in ancient times.
-These days the drink is having a moment with younger Mexicans who love the history and the acquired taste.
-Head downtown and socialize at PulquerÃa Duelistas, where you’ll find young locals enjoying the carefully crafted pulque cocktails.

 Check Out The City’s New School Cocktail Bars

-The yin to pulque’s yang?
-A drink from one of Mexico City’s new-school cocktail bars.
-LicorerÃa Limantour brought craft cocktails to the city when they back in 2011 and, since then, Mexico City has become a legit cocktail town.
-Bars like the sleek Fifty Mils and vibey Xaman have further upped the mixology ante and helped Mexico City waves on the international mixology scene.
-Sidle up to the bar and have the bartender recommend something for you because more often than not we end up loving the drinks that we’d never think to order.Â
+Bars like the sleek Fifty Mils ave further upped the mixology ante and helped Mexico City waves on the international mixology scene.
+Sidle up to the bar and have the bartender recommend something for you because more often than not we end up loving the drinks that we’d never think to order.

 Make Time For Churros